 For example, in a bar chart displaying the number of books sold by a bookstore over the years (Figure 5.1), having a title indicating the bookstore’s name and the years represented would provide much-needed context to the audience.

 In conclusion, creating effective visual narratives in data storytelling and communication can be achieved by ensuring simplicity, choosing the right chart type, using color and visual elements wisely, providing proper annotations and labels, and giving context.
-By following these best practices, you will be able to create engaging and impactful data stories that convey important insights to your audience.
+By following these best practices, you can create engaging and impactful data stories that convey important insights to your audience.